 called “redlining.”
 Banks, insurance companies and other financial institutions literally drew red lines on the map to mark off low-income or minority neighborhoods where they would not lend or invest.

-People of color are less likely than whites to own their own homes, and have been hurt worst by the foreclosure crisis – often because they were steered into high-cost loans that were more likely to lead to foreclosure.
+People of color are less likely than whites to own their own homes, and have been hurt worst by the foreclosure crisis – often because they were steered into high-cost loans that were more nema 17 planetary gearbox likely to lead to foreclosure.
 Too many people of color are left out of the banking system and resort to costly alternatives like payday lenders and check-cashing stores.

 Greenlining brings the voices of communities of color directly into corporate boardrooms and to the halls of government.
 Our Economic Equity program focuses on the following areas:

-- Homeownership – Because homeownership is crucial for family wealth-building and neighborhood stability, we work with government officials and financial institutions to remove structural barriers to homeownership and stem the recent tide of foreclosures.
+- Equitable Housing and Homeownership – Because homeownership is crucial for family wealth-building and neighborhood stability, we work with government officials and financial institutions to remove structural barriers to homeownership and stem the recent tide of foreclosures.

-- Minority-Owned Businesses and Supplier Diversity – We ensure that minority small businesses have opportunities to grow, flourish and create jobs.
+- Diverse Businesses and Supplier Diversity – We ensure that minority small businesses have opportunities to grow, flourish and create jobs.
 We focus on access to capital and contracts (supplier diversity).